-We live in a society rife with ageism.
-Instead of valuing the hard won wisdom of elders, we tend to see their frailties.
-Older people can’t help but be aware of this ageism in everything from television ads to the glances of strangers on the street.
-It's easy for older people to feel they are either invisible or a burden.
+Listen and LearnThere is no denying that we live in an ageist society.
+Instead of valuing the hard-won wisdom of our elders, we tend to focus on their weaknesses.
+Older adults can’t escape these stereotypes because they permeate everything from television ads to strangers’ glances on the street.
+These negative attitudes toward aging make it easy for older adults to feel they are invisible or have become a burden.

-I remember one of the best caregivers my dad had in the nursing home.
+Ask Them to DanceThis suggestion comes from one of the best caregivers my dad had at the nursing home where he lived.
 Dad loved music, especially big band music, so I kept him well supplied with CDs.
-Sandy, his main caregiver, would bounce into Dad’s room on occasion, pump up the volume on his CD player and tell him she wanted to dance.
-She’d then lift Dad up from his chair, grab him and sway back and forth to the music.
+Sandy, his main caregiver, would bounce into Dad’s room on occasion, turn up the volume on his CD player and tell him she wanted to dance.
+She’d lift Dad up from his chair, hold him as if they were going to Waltz, and then they would sway back and forth to the music.
 After a few smart-aleck comments to Dad about his “dancing,” Sandy would have him laughing and enjoying himself.

-The combination of physical touch, upbeat music and a smiling caregiver can work magic.
-I’m not suggesting that this approach is possible in all cases, but keeping the idea in mind could translate into your own version of fun.
-Uplifting music from an era the elder enjoys, along with good companionship, can often bring a grumpy loved one out of the self-absorbed blues.
+This combination of light physical touch, upbeat music and a smiling caregiver can work wonders.
+I’m not suggesting that this approach is possible in all cases, but the idea could serve as inspiration for your own version of letting loose and having fun with your loved one.
+Uplifting music from an era the elder enjoys along with good companionship can often bring a grumpy or withdrawn loved one out of their shell.

-Be careful not to demean your loved one by getting something too simple.
-My mother loved crossword puzzles and could whip through the New York Times books of them that I brought to her.
+However, be careful not to demean your loved one by proposing something too simple or juvenile.
+My mother loved crossword puzzles and could whip through the books of New York Times crosswords that I brought to her.
 As her memory started to fail, she began to have trouble with the hardest ones.
-Some well meaning friend brought her one of the large, EASY CROSSWORDS books that you can buy in a grocery store.
-Mom was irate and I could hardly blame her.
-She was still capable of getting part way through our local newspaper crossword puzzles and felt this gift was for a child.
+One day, a well-meaning friend brought her one of the large, EASY CROSSWORDS books that you can buy in any grocery or drug store.
+Mom was furious and I could hardly blame her.
+She was still capable of getting part way through our local newspaper’s crossword puzzles and felt this gift was more appropriate for a child.